 In the first instance, contracts by a handshake are oral contracts.
 With any kind of oral contract, it is difficult to enforce because it is difficult, in many cases, to understand what the particular terms and provisions were that supported the oral contract at the time of its making.
-Without an underlying written document, spoken terms are often forgotten, remembered incorrectly or even disregarded entirely.
-Even for seasoned business owners, remembering the specifics of any deal is not often easy.
+Without an underlying written document, spoken terms are often forgotten, remembered incorrectly, or even disregarded entirely.
+Even for seasoned business owners, remembering the specifics of any contract is not often easy.
 As well, spoken words are subject to constant misinterpretation based on the inflection, tone, and mood attached to the particular words used.
 There are also language barriers that often arise in today's more multicultural, multilingual society.
 Where a contract by a handshake is oral in nature, one party may interpret a word one way and the other party another way at the time the parties "consummate" their understanding.

 The business world has changed forever.
 Gone are the halcyon days when handshakes were taken seriously and where companies and individuals stood behind their handshakes.
 When parties want to change the terms of a previous contract by handshake they usually further complicate the situation because they have no idea what they are amending in the first place.
 When a contract by a handshake goes bad there is only one place to go- to the local courthouse.
 The problem for both parties is that it will cost even more money to litigate contracts by a handshake because, more often than not, contracts by a handshake as they are verbal in nature, require a trial.
 Not to mention the fact that with oral contract cases there are all kinds of proof and evidence issues that arise in the course of litigation.
 Ultimately, a judge or jury will be the ones to "fill in the blanks" as to the contract's terms and provisions.